Sisters of St. Joseph: Sisters of St. Joseph of St. Augustine, Florida

-At the close of the American Civil War, the most Reverend Augustin Verot, Bishop of Savannah and Administrator Apostolic of Florida, visited his native city of LePuy where he challenged the Sisters of St. Joseph to come to St. Augustine.
+At the close of the American Civil War, Augustin Verot, Bishop of Savannah and Administrator Apostolic of Florida, visited his native city of Le Puy where he challenged the Sisters of St. Joseph to come to St. Augustine.
 Many sisters volunteered.
 The chosen eight were Sister Marie Sidonie Rascle, Superior: and Sisters Marie Julie Roussel, Marie Josephine Deleage, Marie Clemence Freycenon, St. Pierre Borie, Marie Joseph Cortial, Julie Clotilde Arsac, and Marie Celenie Joubert.
 They arrived in Florida at Picolata Landing on the shores of the St. Johns River, September 2, 1866.

 The sisters from France adjusted heroically to a different language, culture, and climate with joy and faith.
 They welcomed new members as they mourned the disproportionate number of those who succumbed to disease and unhealthy conditions.
 At the direction of Bishop Verot, the sisters were sent to six missions throughout Florida and Georgia.
 Their primary ministry was to black people.
 Owing to the departure of the Sisters of Mercy from the city, the education of the whites also devolved on the new community.

 By 1876 the sisters in Georgia had been separated from those in France, but the sisters in Florida were established as a province of LePuy.
 At the close of the century, provincial government was abruptly terminated by Bishop John Moore.
 This brought about the establishment of the Diocesan Congregation of the Sisters of Saint Joseph of St. Augustine, Florida, in 1899.

 To maintain their charitable works and to provide self-support, the sisters erected academies.
 These institutions served as centers of catechetical work until they were relinquished and replaced by parochial and diocesan schools.
 The sisters augmented their resources by such means as lace-making and private lessons in art, music, and language.

 During the years of rapid expansion in the developing Church of Florida, and with the support of Archbishop Joseph P. Hurley, the majority of the sisters gave their time to education, which included instruction of students who were deaf, blind, developmentally disabled, or otherwise handicapped.
 Gradually they became more involved in the multi-faceted aspects of health care; and they assumed work with the aging, unwed mothers, and migrants.
 The Congregation opened schools in Puerto Rico in the fifties.
 Two decades later in 1976, the sisters in Puerto Rico became an independent institute.